Basketball Referee

 I understand your point.
 In nearly all sports, coaches make moves that help determine the outcome of games; time outs, call in plays etc. I think the NFHS needs to decide if they want to completely eliminate the "everyone in the gym knows it is an intentional foul" being ignored or called as a common, or leave it unevenly called as it is.
 In the past they have tried to issue guidelines, but the gray area for interpretation is a mile wide.
 Don't know how much noise they hear about this issue, but NFHS has not settled on a good solution yet.

-Asked by gbauman43 almost 11 years ago
+Asked by seth over 11 years ago